simonsobs/sotrplib/README.md

 A pipeline to ingest fits maps, perform pre- and post-processing, forced photometry and blind searching for point sources.

-Currently, the output is a pandas database in pickle format.
+Currently, the sample config output use a pandas database in pickle format.

 See `scripts/end-to-end/` for an example of a full pipeline run including socat and lightcurvedb